 - Burger buns (and any garnish that you enjoy)

 How to Make Sloppy Joes With Lentils

-> 1: Cook onion for a little until tender.
+- In a pan, cook onion in a little oil until tender.

-> Hungry for more?
+Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 I used canned lentils in this recipe and I regularly have them stocked in our pantry.
 They are just so darn convenient, and super budget friendly.

 Just make sure to rinse and drain them before using to get rid of any excess liquid and salt.